 The EMITS (Engineering and Mathematics, Inspiring Thinking Solutions) Grant provides Science, Technology, Engineering and Math (STEM) professional development to middle and high school math, science and Career Technical Education (CTE) teachers through a grant funded by the California Department of Education (CDE).
-SCOE receives $500,000 per year for three years to complete this work.
+The Sacramento County Office of Education (SCOE) receives $500,000 per year for three years to complete this work.

 A team of 55 teachers from four districts in Sacramento County work with a team from SCOE's K-12 Curriculum and Instruction Department.
 The team includes the mathematics director, science coordinator, EMITS project director, and a team of professors from California State University at Sacramento.

 Annual components of the grant include: